-New students are required to complete an online orientation as well as attend an on-campus orientation session before they will be admitted as students.
-The online orientation must be completed after the applicant has been assigned a student number and before the student can attend the campus orientation.
+New students are required to complete an online orientation as well as attend an in-person orientation session before they will be admitted as students.
+The online orientation must be completed after the applicant has been assigned a student number and before the student can attend the in-person orientation.

-Applicants whose native language is not English, and who plan to take English as a Second Language (ESL) classes, do not have to take the online orientation before attending a campus ESL orientation.
+Applicants whose native language is not English, and who plan to take English as a Second Language (ESL) classes, do not have to take the online orientation before attending an in-person ESL orientation.